 Additionally, some policies include a “named storm” deductible.
 This means that general wind damage could be covered with a traditional flat deductible (such as $1,000), but if a storm has been given a name — as is common with hurricanes and tropical storms — the deductible is typically a percentage of the total dwelling coverage amount (such as 2%).
 If your policy has a named storm deductible, you will want to understand how the percentage-based deductible will impact your budget in the event of a hurricane or tropical storm.

 If you already have a homeowners insurance policy, talking to your agent can help you determine how wind damage is covered on your policy.

 The options to buy windstorm insurance vary from state to state.
 For example, in Florida, with its high hurricane risk, you can purchase windstorm insurance from the Citizens Property Insurance Corporation.
 In Texas, where wind damage can be caused by hurricanes or tornadoes, depending on where in the state you live, the Texas Windstorm Insurance Association (TWIA) is a source for windstorm coverage.

-There are certain restrictions that many carriers impose which limit the timing for buying windstorm insurance.
-Many insurers impose “insurance moratoriums” 24 to 48 hours before a major hurricane or other significant weather event occurs.
+There are certain restrictions that many carriers impose that limit the timing for buying windstorm insurance.
+Many insurers impose “insurance moratoriums” 24 to 48 hours before a major hurricane or another significant weather event occurs.
 These moratoriums prevent the company from selling new policies in the designated area during the specified timeframe.
 The purpose is to prevent people from simply buying this insurance immediately before a disaster and canceling once the storm passes.
 Having windstorm insurance in place prior to an imminent weather event may be the safest option.

 How much does windstorm insurance cost?